Wellness takes work, effort, and time. Healthy behaviors simply don’t happen overnight.

 What is included in a corporate wellness program?

-Emotional wellness is the ability to manage our own emotions and express it to others effectively.
+Emotional wellness is the ability to manage our own emotions and express them to others effectively.
 It’s more than just the ability to handle stress; it also involves attentiveness to our thoughts, feelings, and behaviors - positive or negative.
 A very closely related concept to this is mental health - there are many tools to use to effectively enhance an employee's mental health and emotional well-being.

-Financial wellness can be defined to an individual’s spending and saving money thoughtfully and thinking about how their personal finances contribute positively to their short-term and long-term goals.
+Financial wellness can be defined as an individual’s spending and saving money thoughtfully and thinking about how their personal finances contribute positively to their short-term and long-term goals.
 Achieving this requires financial literacy, which is where employers can be of assistance.

 Social wellness can be thought of as our personal social network.
 We are a social species and we depend on one another and our well-being critically depends on our sense of belonging.
 Wellness programs can be designed to promote positive social interactions, boost team cohesion, and improve engagement.

 Wellness also includes having values and beliefs that provide purpose in life, which allows us to feel at peace and in harmony with ourselves and others.
-It’s also the ability to stay open-minded to others beliefs.
+It’s also the ability to stay open-minded to others' beliefs.
 This dimension of well-being is often referred to as spiritual well-being.
-Addressing purpose in wellness programs can be tricky, since it’s an individualized journey but it is important to raise awareness which will help employees become more purposeful and satisfied with their lives.
+Addressing purpose in wellness programs can be tricky since it’s an individualized journey but it is important to raise awareness which will help employees become more purposeful and satisfied with their lives.